pressly/goose/README.md

 goose will expand environment variables in the `open` element.
 For an example, see the Heroku section below.

 ## Other Drivers
 goose knows about some common SQL drivers, but it can still be used to run Go-based migrations with any driver supported by database/sql.
+An import path and known dialect are required.

+Currently, available dialects are: "postgres" or "mysql"

-To run Go-based migrations with another driver, specify its import path, as shown below.
+To run Go-based migrations with another driver, specify its import path and dialect, as shown below.

     customdriver:
         driver: custom
         open: custom open string
         import: github.com/custom/driver
+        dialect: mysql

 NOTE: Because migrations written in SQL are executed directly by the goose binary, only drivers compiled into goose may be used for these migrations.